alexholub113/sharelink/server/README.md

 additionally with database pgAdmin will be deployed.

 ### EF
-- To update db `dotnet ef database update -- "../ShareLink.Web/appsettings.json" "shareLinkDb"` from `src\ShareLink.Dal`
+- To update db `dotnet ef database update -- "../ShareLink.Web/appsettings.json" "ShareLink"` from `src\ShareLink.Dal`
-- To add migration `dotnet ef migrations add {migrationName} -- "../ShareLink.Web/appsettings.json" "shareLinkDb"` from from `src\ShareLink.Dal`
+- To add migration `dotnet ef migrations add {migrationName} -- "../ShareLink.Web/appsettings.json" "ShareLink"` from from `src\ShareLink.Dal`
-- To rollback last migration `dotnet ef database update {previousMigrationName} -- "../ShareLink.Web/appsettings.json" "shareLinkDb"` from from `src\ShareLink.Dal`
+- To rollback last migration `dotnet ef database update {previousMigrationName} -- "../ShareLink.Web/appsettings.json" "ShareLink"` from from `src\ShareLink.Dal`
-- To remove the last migration `dotnet ef migrations remove -- "../ShareLink.Web/appsettings.json" "shareLinkDb"` from from `src\ShareLink.Dal`
+- To remove the last migration `dotnet ef migrations remove -- "../ShareLink.Web/appsettings.json" "ShareLink"` from from `src\ShareLink.Dal`

 ### PG Admin
 PG Admin can be reached at http://localhost:5050/.
 Use password `postgres`.